MasterMindsinscience/Intro/README.md

 Our next video will be published after the date : 4/12/2020

 Please Like and Subscribe to our channel The MasterMinds in Science .

+Thankyou so much Everyone

+This website is made by :

+Sreeya

+Yaashvi

+&

+Renita